tango-controls/rfc/5/README.md

 ---
 domain: rfc.tango-controls.org
 shortname: 5/PROPERTY
-name:Property
+name: Property
 status: raw
-editor: Gwenaëlle Abeillé (gwenaelle.abeille@synchrotron-soleil.fr)
+editor: Gwenaëlle Abeillé `<at synchrotron-soleil.fr - gwenaelle.abeille>`
+contributors:
+  - Vincent Hardion `<at maxiv.lu.se - vincent.hardion>`
+  - Reynald Bourtembourg `<at esrf.fr - bourtemb>`
 ---

 This document describes the Property, a Tango concept representing an element of configuration in order to customise a Tango element.
 This document describes version 1.0 of the Property.

 See also: 2/Device, X/Database, X/Attribute, X/Class